 We offer primitive camping.
 Restrooms are provided but you’ll wan to bring your own potable water.
-The cost is $12 per person per night, and there is a $50 deposit, that will be refunded upon checkout.
+The cost is $12 per person per night.
 Boy Scouts and other similar youth groups can camp at a significantly reduced rate.
 Contact us for details.

 6. How old do you have to be to go on a trip?

 7. Can I bring a cooler?